-The digital PDM component consists of nine phased PDM signals, each separated by 40 electrical degrees.
+The digital PDM component consists of six phased PDM signals, each separated by 60 electrical degrees.
 These PDM drive signals determine the transmitter output power level as well as the output modulation level.
 Three of these phases, each separated by 120 electrical degrees (e.g., 1, 4 and 7), are applied to a given RF power module.
-To achieve optimal harmonic cancellation, three different phases (e.g., 2, 5 and 8) are applied to the adjacent module, and three other phases (e.g., 3, 6 and 9) are applied to the next module.
+To achieve optimal harmonic cancellation, three different phases (e.g., 2, 5 and 8) are applied to the adjacent module.